Hiding or removing information

 Often, where data has been included in a response by accident, the body will provide a corrected replacement response — and perhaps the ombudsman or information commissioner has been notified — it might be necessary (and possibly a legal obligation) to delete the material from both the site and the server.

 How hiding works: prominence

 Alaveteli displays things depending on their prominence.
 When you hide requests or responses, you do so by changing their prominence, which you can do in the admin interface.

 You can set the prominence for a whole page (that is, a request and any messages, including responses associated with it), or any individual message.

 The page is displayed, but is never included in lists of requests or search results on the site.

-This discourages people from finding a request, but they can access it if they have the URL (which external search engines may be linking to).
+This discourages people from finding a request, but they can access it if they have the URL.

 Messages within this page can themselves be hidden.